 "The first kind of thought and feeling is, 'Am I safe?
 Are people close to me safe?
 Will something happen?
 Will people I depend on protect me?' " said Saxe, who is also director of the NYU Child Study Center.

 "You want to be assuring to your child, you want to communicate that you're ... doing everything you can do to keep them safe," Saxe said.
 "You also want to not give false assurances, too.
 And this is also depending on the age of the child.
 You have to be real about it as well."

-It helps, too, for parents to acknowledge their own fears about how to keep children safe, even amid unpredictable violence, said Gold, who is also author of "Keeping Your Child in Mind: Overcoming Defiance, Tantrums and Other Everyday Behavior Problems by Seeing the World through Your Child's Eyes."
+It helps, too, for parents to acknowledge their own fears about how to keep children safe, even amid unpredictable violence, said Gold, who is also author of "The Silenced Child: From Labels, Medications, and Quick-Fix Solutions to Listening, Growth and Lifelong Resilience."

 It might seem counterintuitive, but acknowledging uncertainty can help parents connect with their children, and lead to a stronger sense of safety and security.

-"It is frightening, but as the people of Paris who took to the streets expressed, we will not be afraid," Gold said.
+She points to how people have taken to the streets after recent attacks expressing that they will not be afraid.
 "When our children can sense that courage in us, they too will not be afraid.
 When we can manage our own anxieties, we are in a better position to listen to the responses of our children, which may differ according to their unique individual qualities."